 We accept a range of qualifications, the most popular of which are detailed below.

-A minimum of 2 GCSEs in English Language and Mathematics at grade C or above, at the point of enrolment.
+A minimum of 2 GCSEs in English Language and Mathematics at Grade 4 or above (formerly Grade C), at the point of enrolment.

 |UK Qualification||Requirements 2017/18|